ayush6041/Merchant-Product-APP/README.md

 # Merchant-Product-APP
-This is just a basic project of Merchant and Product App.
+This is just a basic project of Merchant and Product App where we can save product and merchant data.